Ian2020/io.onlykey.OnlyKey-App/README.md

     npm uninstall nw
     npm install git+https://git@github.com/Ian2020/npm-installer.git#8e1575a4abf16901924a6146835334ddeaa17b14
     ```

+    This will alter the `package.json`, replacing the dep with our custom one.

   - If there is no `package-lock.json` in the repo (an outstanding issue below)
     run `npm install` to generate one (the above step may have already generated